steeles/insight-data-science/README.md

 General Ideas: Music Lyrics and NLP
 Main issue: Show me the money!

+Now I can get lyrics!
+Next step - write a method.
+Then, I will need to put hte lyrics into nltk and try to do parts of speech classification, and build a rhyme scheme structure.
+tomorrow: put words into nltk, try to analyze parts of speech. maybe get to rhymes?

 # Post Check-In: An automatic parody generator.
 Input a song title and a topic, search for the lyrics and replace them with relevant words.
 Potential pitfalls: how to validate?